MartinHH/scalacheck-derived/docs/recursive.md

 the recursion depth exceeds the configured `size` (e.g. in case of a tree where each node has a large number of branches).

+## Alternative Solution: override buildSumGen

+Since version 0.10.0, it is possible to fully customize the logic for how the `Gen`-instances of the subtypes of a sum type are combined to a `Gen` for the parent type.
+You can do so by extending the `ArbitraryDeriving` trait and overriding `buildSumGen`.

+For further details, look into the corresponding scaladoc and code.

+Examples for how to use this can also be found in the corresponding [unit tests](../core/src/test/scala/io/github/martinhh/ConfiguredArbitraryDerivingSuite.scala), but be aware that the combination logic in those test examples is very test-specific and not something one would want to use for real `Gen`-/`Arbitrary`-instances.

 ## Further mitigations

 Alternative/further ways to mitigate this: